 Gunnar Biggs is a Southern California bassist/music educator.
 He is active in many genres of musical performance including jazz, Latin, classical, world, and experimental.
-Recently retired from San Diego State University after twenty five years as Instructor of Double Bass and as Director of Jazz Ensembles at Palomar Community College, Gunnar continues to maintain a thriving private teaching practice.
+Retired from San Diego State University after twenty five years as Instructor of Double Bass and as Director of Jazz Ensembles at Palomar Community College, Gunnar continues to maintain a thriving private teaching practice.

 “Gunnar Biggs has been a rock of the local jazz scene for 30 years” – San Diego Reader“After years of prodding and encouragement from friends and fellow musicians, local bassist Gunnar Biggs finally released a CD of his own last year.
 It proved to be one of the best local releases that we’ve had in a long, long time.”
 San Diego Troubadour

 “Double bassist Gunnar Biggs has been a touchstone in the San Diego jazz scene for over thirty years.
 His tone is big and solid and his time-keeping is exceptional.
 On top of all that, Biggs is a superb soloist: each time he gets in the spotlight – his message is riveting”

 All About Jazz